 Probably the longest-established English rocking horse maker, J. Collinson traces its roots back to Liverpool in 1836.
-These distinctive rocking horses were produced in great numbers.
+The distinctive rocking horses were produced in great numbers over the years.
 Most of those which survive date from the postwar era.
 They are strong, robust horses which can be repaired, renovated and restored to give service to a new generation.

-Our Collinson rocking horse restorers bring experience and know-how to the craft of renovating your old favourite and offer refurbishment of Collinson antique and vintage rocking horses throughout the UK.
+Our Collinson rocking horse restorers bring experience and know-how to the craft of renovating your old favourite and offer refurbishment of Collinson antique and vintage rocking horses throughout most of the UK.
 We also offer Collinson rocking horses for sale and also buy unrestored examples.